capacitor21/portfolio/README.md

 # Portfolio Site
 Portfolio website to showcase my projects and experience.
 ## Tech
+- Frameworks
   - React
   - Bootstrap for styling
+- Infrastructure
   - Hosted in AWS S3
-- Route53 for DNS and CloudFront for caching
+  - AWS Route53 for DNS
+  - AWS CloudFront for caching
+- CI/CD
+  - Automated builds and deployments to S3 using Github Actions when pull request is approved to the main branch
 ![Architecture Diagram!](/src/assets/architecture.jpeg "Architecture Diagram")